This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cover and cook on LOW for 7-8 hours, or HIGH for 4-5 hours.The beef is ready if it falls apart easily when pulled apart with two forks.
+• Cover the slow cooker with a lid and cook on LOW for 7-8 hours or HIGH for 4-5 hours, until the beef is fork-tender and easily pulled apart.

-• NOTE: If you desire a thicker sauce, stir the cornstarch/water mixture into the slow cooker.
-Cover and cook on high heat for an additional 30 minutes and allow to thicken.
+• If you prefer a thicker sauce, stir together 1 tablespoon of cornstarch with 2 tablespoons of water and add it to the slow cooker.
+Cover and cook on HIGH for additional 30 minutes.

 Notes